ads-veltium/v-f-b-e-7/SDK/esp-idf/components/tinyusb/tinyusb/docs/porting.md

 The `true` indicates the call is from an interrupt handler and will always be the case when porting in this way.

 ##### dcd_setup_received
 SETUP packets are a special type of transaction that can occur at any time on the control endpoint, numbered `0`.
 Since they are unique, most peripherals have special handling for them.
 Their data is always 8 bytes in length as well.

 Calls to this look like:

     dcd_event_setup_received(0, setup, true);

-As before with `dcd_event_bus_signal` the first argument is the USB peripheral number and the third is true to signal its being called from an interrupt handler.
+As before with `dcd_event_bus_signal` the first argument is the USB peripheral number and the third is true to signal its being called from an interrup handler.
 The middle argument is byte array of length 8 with the contents of the SETUP packet.
 It can be stack allocated because it is copied into the queue.

 #### Endpoints